Cerebellum-Network/cere-ddc-sdk-js/README.md

 - `content-addressable-storage` use when need simple upload data to DDC as 1 unit
 - `key-value-storage` use when need store data by key
 - `file-storage` use when need to upload large data by chunks
+- `nft-registry` use when we uploaded asset and want to attach to your NFT

 ## Definitions